pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-TMS9918.md

 Mode 0 is supported by the generic console and can be switched to using `int mode = 0; console_ioctl(IOCTL_GENCON_SET_MODE, &mode);`

+The font used is that defined by `-pragma-redirect:CRT_FONT=...`, it is possible to change the font programmatically using `console_ioctl(IOCTL_GENCON_SET_FONT32,...)` and have multiple fonts displayed on screen.

 In this mode, sprites are supported.
 When switching to this mode, the current conio ink/paper is applied to the entire character set.
 With the table addresses above it is possible for an application to change them.

 ### Mode 1 (Text 40x24)

 Mode 1 is supported by the generic console and can be switched to using `int mode = 1; console_ioctl(IOCTL_GENCON_SET_MODE, &mode);`

+The font used is that defined by `-pragma-redirect:CRT_FONT=...`, when the font is changed programmatically using `console_ioctl(IOCTL_GENCON_SET_FONT32,...)` all characters on screen will change.
+Character codes 32-127 (inclusive) are taken from the specified font, leaving the ranges 0-31 and 128-255 available for your own usage.

 In this mode, sprites are not supported.
 When switching to this mode, the current conio ink/paper is taken as the colour for the whole screen.
 It is possible to change it by writing to the appropriate VDP register.